UsedGranny/Illyasviel-stable-diffusion-web-ui-AMD-/README.md

 I took Illyasviel pack ...
-And brute forced it until amd worked. i shared it on reddit around two months ago ... but i guess i didnt get much apreciation. link: https://www.reddit.com/r/StableDiffusion/comments/1tcyyb4/stable_diffusion_webui_forge_for_amd_gpu/
+And brute forced it until amd worked. i shared it on reddit around two months ago ... but i guess i didnt get much apreciation. link: https://www.reddit.com/r/StableDiffusion/comments/1tcyyb4/stable_diffusion_webui_forge_for_amd_gpu/ there is an img of the cmd startup proces there.

 i asked ai to sumarize everything i shat on by sharing all files with it ...cause it was 2 months ago and i could not bother remembering because i am lazy.. so anyways... here it is: